ACCUPLACER & ESL Testing

 For ACCUPLACER Fax/Email information, click here.

-Remote testing involves students taking the ACCUPLACER assessment test at a local educational institution with the intention of attending another college.
-For information on Remote Testing in the areas of: procedures, forms and guidelines see: ACCUPLACER Remote Testing Information.
-For additional questions on Remote Testing, click here.
+Remote Testing involves students taking the ACCUPLACER assessment test at an educational institution with the intention of attending another college.
+Email firstname.lastname@example.org.